MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 #### A.B.C.
 Syntax

 Word order in Exwachil is overwhelmingly head-initial, and it is also verb-initial.
 The head noun of a noun phrase precedes any genitives, adjectives, numerals, or demonstratives that modify it, adpositional phrases are prepositional, and verbs generally precede their arguments.
-The default word order for transitive verbs is verb-object-agent (VOA) and for intransitive verbs is verb-subject (VS), though AVO and SV are also common due to being topicalized or focused.
+The default word order for transitive verbs is verb-object-agent (VOA) and for intransitive verbs is verb-subject (VS), though AVO and SV are also common due to topicalization or focus.

 The language is predominantly head-marking, with verbal predicates agreeing with their subjects, agents, and patients, the heads of possessive noun phrases being marked as possessed, and little use of non-finite verb forms.
-However, other heads are unmarked, such as in adjective phrases and prepositional phrases, and dependent-marking strategies are used for some constructions, such as in relative clauses.
+However, other heads are unmarked, such as in adjective phrases and prepositional phrases, and dependent-marking strategies are used for some constructions, such as relative clauses.

 Verb agreement patterns in Exwachil are uniformly ergative-absolutive.